This programme was previously named MSc in Advanced Computer Science with Internet Economics with a Year in Industry.

 If you are unable to secure a suitable placement by the end of April during year one, you will be transferred onto the one-year MSc to undertake the MSc project over the summer and graduate after one year.

-This programme is also available without the Year in Industry as Advanced Computer Science with Internet Economics MSc/PGDip/PGCert.
+This programme is also available without the Year in Industry as Theoretical Computer Science MSc/PGDip/PGCert.

 Why Computer Science?